Respiratory illness safety policies

 -

-Please do not attend with COVID symptoms.
+Please do not attend with a fever, COVID or flu symptoms

 -